Glyptemys: Evolutionary history

 During the last post-Pleistocene ice age, Glyptemys turtles were forced south by encroaching glaciers from the north.
 After glaciation, some turtle colonies relocated to their original northern range, while others continued to live in the new, southern range.
 Some fossil remains from the Rancholabrean period (300,000 to 11,000 years BP) have been found in Georgia and Tennessee, areas farther south than the turtles' current range.

 Ecology and behavior

-These turtles are diurnal and become active in the early morning.
-During extremely cold days, they each may spend time under water, while the bog has been known to also seek dense underbrush or mud in which to bury itself.
+Turtles of the genus Glyptemys are diurnal and become active in the early morning.
+During extremely cold days, they each may spend time under water, while the bog turtle has been known to also seek dense underbrush or mud in which to bury itself.

 Excessively hot days sometimes causes these turtles to estivate.

 Conservation

-Both species are protected throughout their ranges.
+Both species of turtles in the genus Glyptemys are protected throughout their geographic ranges.
 The bog turtle is considered critically endangered by the IUCN, while the wood turtle is labeled as endangered, a less dire rating.

 For more information on species conservation, see the individual species pages of the bog turtle and the wood turtle.